 1. Public buses

-This kind of transportation has been chosen by a large number of young people because of its convenient route and low cost.
-You can take a bus at Ben Thanh station or 23-9 Park (TĐH xe buýt Sài Gòn- Le Lai Street, District 1) and choose one of the following two routes:
+Many young people choose this mode of transportation for its convenient routes and low cost.
+You can take a bus at Ben Thanh station or 23-9 Park (Bus Sai Gon- Le Lai Street, Ben Thanh Ward) and choose one of the following two routes:

 To Ben Duoc tunnels:

-• Find a bus No.13 (sign on it routine Ben Thanh – Cu Chi), it takes roughly 1 hour and 15 minutes to the terminus.
-Then hop on the bus No.79, and its last stop is Ben Duoc tunnels.
+- Find bus No. 13 (the sign reads “Routine Ben Thanh – Cu Chi”); it takes roughly 1 hour and 15 minutes to the terminus.
+Then take bus No. 79; its last stop is the Ben Duoc tunnels.

 Bus No.79 to Cu Chi